Frederick M. Combellack

 Frederick Malcolm Combellack (May 30, 1906 – February 27, 2002) was an American classicist.
 He was a professor of Greek literature at the University of Oregon.
 He was a Guggenheim Fellow in 1942.
 He served on the board of directors of the American Philological Association in 1962, and he became its president in 1968.
+Combellack translated Quintus of Smyrna's epic poem the Posthomerica into prose English.
+It was published in 1968 under the name The War at Troy: What Homer Didn't Tell, and includes an introduction and notes written by Combellack.